containerum/containerum-docs/content/about/features.md

 # Features

-Containerum is an open source Kubernetes platform for automated delivery and simple CI/CD.
+Containerum Platform is an open source Kubernetes platform for automated delivery and simple CI/CD.
 It combines the features of resource management and revision control for fast and effortless application delivery.

 - **Revision control**